GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 # Text Encoder Streaming Polyfill
-ricea@chromium.org - last updated 30 August 2018
+ricea@chromium.org - last updated 31 October 2018

 The existing TextEncoder and TextDecoder APIs provide conversions between bytes and strings for Javascript in the browser.
 The Streams API is an API for